MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 it can skip the initial connection and proceed directly to an alternative service.

+## Terminology
+For consistency with {{!AltSvc}}, we adopt the following definitions
+* An "origin" is an information source as in {{!RFC6454}}.
+* The "origin server" is the server that the client would reach when accessing the origin in the absence of Alt-Svc.
+* An "alternative service" is a different server that can serve the origin.

 # The ALTSVC record type

-The ALTSVC DNS resource record (RR) type (RRTYPE ???) is used to associate an Alternative Service field value with an Origin.
+The ALTSVC DNS resource record (RR) type (RRTYPE ???) is used to associate an Alternative Service Field Value with an origin.
-Abstractly, the Origin consists of a Scheme (typically "https"), a Host, and a port (typically "443").
+Abstractly, the origin consists of a scheme (typically "https"), a host name, and a port (typically "443").

-In the case of the ALTSVC RR, the Origin is represented by prefixing the scheme and port with "_", then concatenating them with the Host, resulting in a domain name like "_https._443.www.example.com.".
+In the case of the ALTSVC RR, the origin is represented by prefixing the scheme and port with "_", then concatenating them with the host, resulting in a domain name like "_https._443.www.example.com.".

 The RDATA portion of an ALTSVC resource record contains an Alt-Svc